arale61/ProxyAndSignError/README.md

 ```

 ### AwsSignatureVersion4 Signed Requests
-When AspNetCore.Proxy delegates the SendAsync or similar methods to the configured and injected AwsSignatureVersion4HttpClient, it will try to read the content from the HttpContent of the request (for content based requests - POST/PUT/PATCH) to calculate the corresponding hash.
+When **AspNetCore.Proxy** calls the SendAsync or similar methods to the configured and injected **AwsSignatureVersion4HttpClient**, it will try to read the content from the *HttpContent* of the request (for content based requests - POST/PUT/PATCH) to calculate the corresponding hash.

 See the [Signer class](https://github.com/FantasticFiasco/aws-signature-version-4/blob/c34851814bc5128cc5544958b2db6a6000dbe457/src/Private/Signer.cs#L26)

 ```csharp